Nick Pivetta shows toughness but is that enough to earn him another start?

-PHILADELPHIA - The first 17 pitches Nick Pivetta threw didn't give him or the Phillies much hope Tuesday night.
+PHILADELPHIA — The first 17 pitches Nick Pivetta threw Tuesday night didn't give him or the Phillies much hope.

 The 19 pitches he threw in the fifth inning gave him something to build on.

-In his first start in the big leagues in more than a month after a stint in the minors, Pivetta allowed three runs in five innings as the Phillies beat the St. Louis Cardinals 4-3 before 29,084 fans at Citizens Bank Park.
+In his first start for the Phillies in more than a month after a stint in the minors, Pivetta allowed three runs in five innings as Philadelphia beat the St. Louis Cardinals 4-3 before 29,084 fans at Citizens Bank Park.
 The early innings were played in sporadic heavy rain.

 "That was a real gutsy performance in sub-optimal conditions," Phillies manager Gabe Kapler said of Pivetta.
 "He really showed up when he needed to in the most important moments."